ZacharyMoon/TurtleGame/README.md

 # TurtleGame

-Simple game through the turtle library
+Create a simple race through the turtle and time library